Introducing the Portfolio CMO, Part 2 of 3

-The RESULT was increased calls and business.
-On Google, the position of Tonka Auto Center is #3 behind their Car Talk review, and behind a shop with a similar name with years of online presence.
-Search results for “auto service plymouth mn” is only Top 30, but compared to zero, and riding on only 10 reviews and no PPC and no further advertising (so far) at least he’s there.
-He has a Google review rating of 4.9 rating.
-His out-of-pocket was zero dollars; just a few hours of labor.
-Will he heed our other advice about advertising and other promotions?
-Maybe.
-I hope.
+The results were increased calls and increased business.
+On Google, the position of Tonka Auto Center is #1 right before their Car Talk review, and in above a shop with a similar name with years of online presence.
+Search results for “auto service plymouth mn” is only Top 30, but compared to zero, and riding no PPC and no further advertising, at least he’s there.
+His 18 5-star reviews help.
+Not bad for zero out-of-pocket.

-Is there overlap with the definition of a Marketing Consultant?
+Is there overlap with the definition of a Marketing Consultant and Portfolio CMO?
 Absolutely, but a consultant tends to be highly specialized or highly focused, working on narrowly defined tasks.
 But both titles stand in stark contrast to the role of Portfolio CMO, which will be the subject of my next blog.